faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 The `Stream` method is given a slice of samples (there are two numbers per sample, the left and the right channel), fills it with samples and advances the internal state (if any).
 It returns the number of samples it streamed (filled in the slice).
 If the `Streamer` already reached it's end and no samples were streamed, it returns `false`.
 Otherwise, it returns `true`.
-A complete description can be found in the [docs](https://godoc.org/github.com/faiface/beep#Streamer).
+The complete description can be found in the [docs](https://godoc.org/github.com/faiface/beep#Streamer).

 The `Err` method is for handling errors, such as file and network errors.
 Errors are kept out of the `Stream` method to simplify composition.

-Similarly to `Seq`, there is a helper function type for easily creating new `Streamer`s, which can't error.
+Similarly to `Seq`, there is a helper function type an easy creation of `Streamer`s, which can't error.

 ```go